-Whilst “Clean Eating’ still sticks to the the ‘old’ principles of cooking from scratch and limiting processed and refined foods, the new versions embody eliminating certain foods completely,with little or no basis for doing so.
+Whilst “Clean Eating’ still sticks to the ‘old’ principles of cooking from scratch and limiting processed and refined foods, the new versions embody eliminating certain foods COMPLETELY, with little or no basis for doing so.

-Take for example gluten.
+For example gluten.
 Cleaning eating is now associated with eliminating gluten (found in grains) from the diet.
-This makes sense if you’re 1 of the estimated 1 in 100 people who have celiac disease.
+This makes sense if you are 1 of the estimated 1 in 100 people who have celiac disease.
 An autoimmune disorder that can occur in genetically predisposed people where the ingestion of gluten leads to damage of the small intestine causing serious health complications.
-However for most people, the avoidance of gluten is not just unnecessary but unhealthy.
+However, for most people, the avoidance of gluten is not just unnecessary but unhealthy.

-The Biggest Proponents of Clean Eating Are Neither Doctors, Dieticians or Nutritionists.
+The Biggest Proponents of Clean Eating Are Not Doctors, Dieticians or Nutritionists.

-Like the dieting experts before them, these new ‘health’ experts are playing on our fears of weight gain, getting fat and not being good enough as we are and an expectation that life will be better if we are somehow different.
+Like the dieting experts before them, these new ‘health’ experts are playing on our fears of weight gain, getting fat or not being good enough as we are.

-Despite what it may look like Clean Eating is really no more then the latest restrictive diet fad.
+Despite what it may look like Clean Eating is really no more than a restrictive diet fad.
 And for many people this will be a problem and it could be a problem for you.

 Why Clean Eating Could Be A Problem For You.